Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 + **Vendorless**: A binary distributed without an official website, like a forum posting.
 + **Walled**: When the download URL is both behind a login/registration form and from a host that differs from the homepage.
 + **Font**: Data file containing a set of glyphs, characters, or symbols, that changes typed text.
-+ **eID**: Software to install electronic identity card software of various countries.
 + **Driver**: Software to make a hardware peripheral recognisable and usable by the system.
 If the software is useless without the peripheral, it’s considered a driver.

 ### Stable Versions

-Stable versions live in the main repository at [caskroom/homebrew-cask](https://github.com/caskroom/homebrew-cask).
-They should run on the latest release of macOS or the previous point release (High Sierra and Sierra as of late 2017).
+Stable versions live in the main repository at [Homebrew/homebrew-cask](https://github.com/Homebrew/homebrew-cask).
+They should run on the latest release of macOS or the previous point release (High Sierra and Mojave as of late 2018).

 ### But There Is No Stable Version!